Rytisgit/Vector/README.md

 ![alt text](https://i.imgur.com/O6TdOno.png)

 ### Cool
-My vector is not very cool cause its pretty basic
+My vector is not very cool cause its pretty basic.
+However a not so fun fact about it is that it took quite a long time to get working right.

 ### Changelog v1.0
 #### Added